What is this foot reflexology stuff all about anyway? Is it for real? Why would you do it? How does it help you with your walking and fitness?

 It's also fair to say there are some rather strong opinions on both sides of the foot reflexology fence.
 The majority of views we've found though, seem to accept it as something having some value.

-We're sorta old fashioned and look at it this way.
+We're sort of old fashioned and look at it this way.
 If it has helped that many people in that many cultures for that many centuries, there's likely something to it.
-Even if we don't always understand everything that's going on!
+Even if we don't always understand it.

 Why Do It?